The best graphics cards for PC gaming

 We’ve linked to our formal review for each recommendation, but the buying links lead to models that stick closely to each graphics card’s MSRP.
 Spending extra can get you hefty out-of-the-box overclocks, beefier cooling systems, and more.
 Check out our “What to look for in a custom card” section below for tips on how to choose a customized card that’s right for you.

+Only extremely high-end and extremely low-end graphics cards are available at suggested prices.
+Hardware makers have rolled out mining-specialized graphics cards to combat the spiking demand, but until the current bubble pops, your buying options are limited.
+Fortunately, prices are starting to droop back down to reasonable levels—moreso for Nvidia cards, which don’t mine as efficiently as their rivals.
+You’ll still pay a premium for most graphics cards but prices aren’t outright wild anymore.

+You might be tempted by used graphics cards but be wary.
+Miners ride graphics cards non-stop 24 hours a day, which can have a severe effect on the hardware’s expected lifespan.
+Caveat emptor.

-Best budget graphics card: Nvidia GeForce GTX 1050
+Best budget graphics card

-If you’re looking to dip your toes into the PC gaming waters without getting dunked, the Nvidia GeForce GTX 1050 ($110 and up on Amazon) is the clear choice for entry-level gaming, though the cards are still slowly working their way into the market.
+If you’re looking to dip your toes into the PC gaming waters without getting dunked, the Nvidia GeForce GTX 1050 ($108 and up on Amazon) is the clear choice for entry-level gaming.
+Even better, you can often find custom models on sale for $99 after rebates.

 Nvidia’s pitching the GeForce GTX 1050 as a superb upgrade option for e-sports enthusiasts and PC gamers on a budget.
 The card delivers on that mission in spades.
 You can crank in-game graphics to High and blow past 100 frames per second in Dota 2, Overwatch, Counter-Strike: Global Offensive, and more.
 (That’s a huge step up from integrated graphics.)
-The GTX 1050 hovers around the 60-frames-per-second gold standard in most games at Medium graphics settings at 1080p, or can pump out Ultra-quality visuals if you don’t mind a more console-esque 30 fps.
+The GTX 1050 hovers around the 60-frames-per-second gold standard in most games at Medium graphics settings at 1080p, or can pump out Ultra-quality visuals if you don’t mind a more console-esque 30fps.

 The GeForce GTX 1050’s small size and sub-75-watt power requirement means it’ll fit in tight places, and without additional power connections.
 That makes it an ideal option for upgrading prebuilt “big box” systems from the likes of HP and Dell—most of which lack extra power connectors and extra space—into gaming machines with minimum hassle.
 When you combine those advantages with the card’s HDMI 2.0b and high-dynamic-range video support, the GTX 1050 also becomes an enticing prospect for home-theater PCs.
 Be careful while you shop, though, as some overclocked models of the GTX 1050 require an extra six-pin power connector, which prebuilt PCs may not have available.

-If a bit more graphical oomph, is what you seek, Nvidia also offers the step-up GeForce GTX 1050 Ti ($140 and up on Amazon).
+If a bit more graphical oomph, is what you seek, Nvidia also offers the step-up GeForce GTX 1050 Ti ($140 and up on Amazon), which can also run off motherboard power along in some models.
 The GTX 1050 Ti doubles the onboard RAM to 4GB and offers more under-the-hood firepower than the GTX 1050, making it a worthwhile upgrade if you plan on playing newer traditional games like Far Cry or Rise of the Tomb Raider.
 The GTX 1050 Ti allows you to hit nearly 60fps at High graphics settings in most modern games, and its 4GB of memory is much more future-proof than the GTX 1050’s 2GB.

 You can’t go wrong with any of these cards.
-They’re all excellent gaming options, though the RX 470’s surprisingly high price makes the RX 480 a much more attractive buy for just $20 more.
-Using the Radeon RX 480 (4GB) as a baseline, the RX 470 performs a little worse, falling just shy of a no-compromises 1080p gaming experience, while the cooler, more power-efficient 6GB GeForce GTX 1060 performs a little better.
-The 3GB GTX 1060 slightly outperforms the Radeon RX 470.
+They’re all excellent gaming options.
+Using the Radeon RX 580 (4GB) as a baseline, the RX 570 and 3GB GTX 1060 perform a little bit worse, while the cooler, much more power-efficient 6GB GeForce GTX 1060 performs a little better.

+The Radeon RX 570 is the card to get if you’re interested only in pure 1080p gaming.
+It can hit 60fps with all graphical options cranked to maximum levels in most games, delivering no-compromise performance at a damned fine price.
+With the most affordable models selling for around $240 on Newegg, the card’s still selling for considerably more than AMD’s $170 suggested price, but it’s the best option for 1080p gaming in today’s market (unless you find a more-potent 4GB RX 580 or 6GB GTX 1060 for a similar price).

+The Radeon RX 570’s ace in the hole is the 4GB of onboard RAM, which is the minimum needed for flawless 1080p gaming these days.
+The 3GB GeForce GTX 1060’s smaller memory capacity can already be exceeded in some games—that affects performance and causes stuttering unless you turn down graphics settings (such as anti-aliasing).
+Nonetheless, the 3GB GTX 1060 is the only solid 1080p graphics card selling for $200 these days, and it’s still a good option if you’re working on a strict budget.

-Both the Radeon RX 480 and the 6GB GTX 1060 deliver uncompromising 1080p gameplay at 60fps with all the bells and whistles cranked to 11, damned fine 2560x1440 resolution play at High settings (especially with a FreeSync/G-Sync monitor), and even the ability to play VR games on the Oculus Rift and HTC Vive.
+But if you have an extra $30 to $40 to spare over the Radeon RX 570’s pricing, we’d highly recommend picking up the 4GB Radeon RX 580 or the 6GB GTX 1060.
+Both deliver even better 1080p gameplay at 60fps with all the bells and whistles cranked to 11, damned fine 2560x1440-resolution play at High settings (especially with a FreeSync/G-Sync monitor), and even the ability to play VR games on the Oculus Rift and HTC Vive.
+That’s a tremendous amount of value for your money.
+Consider spending extra for the bigger memory capacities of the 6GB GTX 1060 or 8GB Radeon RX 580 if you’re planning to play at 1440p or in VR, though.

-We feel the $200 Radeon RX 480 4GB is the best option for most people.
-This card’s bang-for-the-buck is undeniable, and it enables all sorts of potential gameplay experiences, as outlined above.
-Sure, the GTX 1060 pushes out a bit more performance, but with the Radeon RX 480 already delivering 60fps on Ultra settings at 1080p, we feel saving the extra $50 is worthwhile.
-That savings is compounded by the price difference between buttery-smooth FreeSync and G-Sync monitors, if you’re considering upgrading your entire setup.

-If you’re planning to game at 1440p or in VR, consider stepping up to the $240 8GB RX 480 or the $250 6GB GeForce GTX 1060 to better accommodate the higher resolutions.
-With prices that close, both models are attractive buys.
-The GTX 1060 has slightly more oomph, but the 8GB Radeon RX 480 has 2GB more memory.

-Move beyond the $250 price range and Nvidia’s the only option in town, at least until AMD’s Radeon Vega launches sometime in the second quarter of 2017.
-There’s a massive price gulf between the $250 options and the $380 GeForce GTX 1070, but it’s hard to recommend any older-gen cards that bridge that gulf.
-If you can find last-gen stars like the Fury X or GeForce 980 Ti for $300 or lower, jump on it—but steep discounts like that are rare.

-The GeForce GTX 1070 can be found starting at $375 on Amazon.
-Most people should opt for custom versions with advanced cooling systems instead of the less efficient, but somehow pricier Nvidia Founders Edition versions.
+As we said in the previous section, the Radeon RX 580 and 6GB GTX 1060 are fine options for a decent 1440p/High gaming experience, but you won’t be able to crank graphics options to the max and still hit 60fps in many games.

+There’s a massive price gulf between the 1080p gaming options and the $380 GeForce GTX 1070 or the $400 Radeon RX Vega 56, but the performance difference is just as immense.
+Those prices are somewhat theoretical though, as cryptocurrency mining has driven most GTX 1070 prices to $420 or more, though you can occasionally find $400 models.
+The Radeon RX Vega 56 suffered from extremely limited stock and extremely high prices for months after its launch.
+AMD’s card started appearing at suggested pricing the same day Nvidia’s $450 GeForce GTX 1070 Ti launched, but it only lasted four days, after which Radeon Vega 56 prices leaped up by over $100 across the board.
+Then it plummeted again.
+Wild times.

-You get a tremendous amount of performance for your money with these graphics cards.
-The GTX 1070 delivers just as much performance as last-gen’s Titan X. In practice, that means you’ll be able to hit 60fps with everything cranked at Ultra settings at 1440p resolution.
+That said, you get a tremendous amount of performance for your money.
+Both of these graphics cards can hit 60fps with everything cranked at Ultra settings at 1440p resolution.
 You’ll also be able to play many games at 4K resolution at High settings, if you don’t mind a lower 40fps-plus rate.

-If you’re interested in that, a G-Sync monitor can help smooth out the visual hitches—but 4K G-Sync monitors cost a pretty penny.
-The 60Hz Acer XB280HK is the cheapest one available on Amazon at $519, but its TN panel looks washed-out next to IPS displays.
-Moving to IPS costs even more, with 4K G-Sync displays from Acer and Asus exceeding $800.
+If you’re interested in 4K gaming, an adaptive sync monitor can help smooth out the visual hitches—but 4K G-Sync displays cost a pretty penny.
+One of the Radeon RX Vega 56’s strengths is its access to affordable FreeSync monitors.
+On the flip side, the Radeon RX 56 demands considerably more power than the GTX 1070, and the blower-style fan on the reference model gets loud.
+Pick your poison; both of these cards perform like champs.
+In reality, the one you choose will likely be whichever one is available for purchase at a better price.

-Really, the GTX 1070’s optimum position is as a no-compromises 1440p graphics card for 60fps gaming.
-Don’t even think of buying it for 1080p resolution unless you’re looking to max out a 144Hz monitor in the latest, greatest games—though 144Hz enthusiasts with 1440p monitors may want to move up to the GTX 1080 for even more performance.
+Don’t even think of buying the GTX 1070 or Vega 56 for 1080p resolution unless you’re looking to max out a 144Hz monitor in the latest, greatest games—though 144Hz enthusiasts with 1440p monitors may want to move up to the GTX 1070 Ti or GTX 1080 for even more performance.

-Oh, the cherry on top?
-Nvidia’s new Pascal GPU runs cool and has extreme power efficiency: The GTX 1070’s massive leap in performance uses the same power levels as the older GTX 970!

 Next page: High-end graphics cards, what to look for